erikbergenholtz/ricedotfiles/README.md

 ## WM
 [i3-gaps](https://github.com/Airblader/i3)

 Configuration files are located in .i3/config.
 It should be possible to just replace the .i3 folder in your home directory with this one after i3-gaps is installed.
+All edits I've made to the file are located at the very end of the file after `# Personal edits`.

 ## Text editor
 Vim